 Words, depending on their inflections when spoken, can have up to four different meanings, and the verb tenses are near-impossible to decipher.
 Until the late 20th century, the language didn’t even have an alphabet and didn’t exist anywhere in a written form.
-For all intents and purposes, Navajo was an incomprehensible language to anyone outside of the small pocket of southwestern America where spoke it.
+For all intents and purposes, Navajo was an incomprehensible language to anyone outside of the small pocket of southwestern American people who spoke it.

 However, that was exactly what made it the perfect candidate for a wartime code.

-In 1942, the Allies were losing World War II.
-France had been taken over, and England was still struggling to cope with the effects of the Blitz.
-Communication between Allied soldiers was becoming difficult, as the Japanese were becoming more fluent in English and better at breaking the existing codes used by their enemies.
+In 1942, the Allies were pressed in both theatres of World War II.
+France had been taken over and England was still struggling to cope with the effects of the Blitz.
+Communication between Allied soldiers was becoming difficult, as the Japanese were becoming better at breaking the codes used by their enemies.

 It seemed that almost every form of communication had some sort of flaw.
 However, Philip Johnston thought otherwise.